Kinross Gold Corporation (KGC) – key numbers that make it a Strong Buy For Now

 Analyst recommendations provided by FactSet shows that the consensus forecast for Kinross Gold Corporation (KGC) is a “Overweight”.
 17 analysts offering their recommendations for the stock have an average rating of 2.00, where 6 rate it as a Hold and 2 think it is a “Overweight”.
 9 of the analysts rate the stock as a “Buy”.
 0 analysts have rated the stock as a Sell or Underperform.

-Kinross Gold Corporation is expected to release its quarterly report on 11/09/2022.The EPS is expected to shrink by -82.10% this year.
+Kinross Gold Corporation is expected to release its quarterly report on 02/15/2023.The EPS is expected to shrink by -82.10% this year.

 Kinross Gold Corporation (KGC) Top Institutional Holders